dkelosky/jest-stare/CONTRIBUTING.md

-## Dev Testing
+# Dev Testing

-Development Building / Testing
+##Development Building / Testing

-If you'd like to submit a Pull Request, here are some basic steps to test out code changes.
+If you'd like to submit a Pull Request, here are some basic steps to test changes.
 Suggestions and improvements are welcome!

 ### First time setup